 Hemp seeds originate from the hemp plant, cannabis sativa.
 Typically, hemp plants are cultivated for their industrial use and harvested for oils, fibers, seeds, and meal.
 Hemp seeds can be toasted, roasted, sterilized or even cracked and are known for being exceptionally nutritious, and rich in protein, healthy fats, and various minerals.

-Hemp seeds are an underappreciated and very beneficial food source that offer a wide selection of health benefits including their capability to enhance heart health, build muscle mass, promote good digestion, deal with anemia, help with weight reduction, avoid numerous cancers, decrease the signs of menopause, enhance the immune system, increase skin and hair health, balance hormonal levels in the body, build strong bones and help with insomnia.
+Hemp seeds are an underappreciated and very beneficial food source that offer a wide selection of health benefits including their capability to enhance heart health, build muscle mass, promote good digestion, deal with anemia, help with weight reduction, decrease the signs of menopause, enhance the immune system, increase skin and hair health, balance hormonal levels in the body, build strong bones and help with insomnia.
 Hemp Seeds are quite possibly the only dietary source of plant matter which is a complete protein.
 This means that it has all eight essential amino acids which are something that the body needs for many internal processes but can’t create naturally.
 Having gone through all of these wonderful benefits, it’s difficult to understand why some nations have banned the use or development of hemp.

 Hemp thrives nearly everywhere and is grown in many parts of the world.
 The major producers include France, Canada, and China.
 But United States has prohibited the cultivation of Hemp since about 1950 because the U.S government doesn’t recognize the difference between industrial marijuana and Hemp.
 It’s a real shame because Hemp has so many great qualities that could benefit people all around the country.

 Now to the most important question, “Do hemp seeds make you sleep?”